microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/EntraBetaDirectoryObjectOnPremisesProvisioningError.md

 ---
-title: Get-EntraDirectoryObjectOnPremisesProvisioningError
+title: Get-EntraBetaDirectoryObjectOnPremisesProvisioningError
-description: This article provides details on the Get-EntraDirectoryObjectOnPremisesProvisioningError command.
+description: This article provides details on the Get-EntraBetaDirectoryObjectOnPremisesProvisioningError command.

 ms.topic: reference